AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ### **On-demand sync**

 The sync between Learning Manager and Adobe Commerce happens twice daily.
-After the Administrator enables an account for e-commerce, the&nbsp;**Enable training metadata export using this connection**&nbsp;option, when enabled, stores the images of the Course, Learning Path, and Certificates in a public CDN.
+After the Administrator enables an account for e-commerce, the **Enable training metadata export using this connection** option, when enabled, stores the images of the Course, Learning Path, and Certificates in a public CDN.

 If the data remains unsynchronized, the pricing information do not appear for a learner.

-For native Learning Manager,&nbsp;if e-commerce is enabled and sync between Learning Manager and Adobe Commerce is completed, learners can view or search free or paid training.
+For native Learning Manager, if e-commerce is enabled and sync between Learning Manager and Adobe Commerce is completed, learners can view or search free or paid training.

 For AEM, there is no Buy Now, only an **Add to Cart **button.
 This button also remains disabled if the sync is not performed.